OGParfene/nextJs-meetup-app/README.md

 I made this app to practice my React and Next Js skills during a curse tutorial in which I used Mongo Db to store my meetups data, and It is deployed using Vercel.

+You can access to the application deployed <a href="https://next-js-meetup-app-liart.vercel.app/">Here</a>

 ## Getting Started

 First, run the development server: